Trey Mancini Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.49 team ERA ranks 20th among all league pitching staffs.
+- The Cardinals have a 4.59 team ERA that ranks 23rd across all MLB pitching staffs.

-- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (95 total, one per game).
+- Cardinals pitchers combine to surrender 100 home runs (one per game), the least in the league.

-- The lefty last appeared on Tuesday against the Miami Marlins, when he tossed six innings, allowing one earned run while giving up six hits.
+- The left-hander last pitched on Sunday against the Chicago Cubs, when he tossed six innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.